 Once part-dry, use the wire loop clay tool to carve into the outer surface of the mug, exposing the darker clay below.

-Be careful when doing this, and get gradually deeper, stopping when you see the below layer – you don't want to go too far and make a hole in it.
+Be careful when doing this, and get gradually deeper, stopping when you see the layer below – you don't want to go too far and make a hole in it.

 Continue until you are happy with your design and the mug is complete.
+Leave it as long as it takes to air dry.

 Use a varnish or acrylic sealer (available in craft shops) to seal your mug and make it waterproof if you want to drink from it.